complete-dope/complete-dope.github.io/_posts/FnO.md

 For deep OTM calls -> 0

-Vega:
+*Vega*:
 Implied Volatility index
 Its a market forecast of a likely movement in a security's price.

-Gamma:
+*Gamma*:
-Rate of change of delta for every unit change in the underlying asset's price.
+Rate of change of delta for every unit change in the underlying asset's price IV = implied volatility
+IV jumps from 20 to 25 , but price stays at 100.
+Vega = 0.05
+new price = 2 + (0.05 x 5) => 2.25
+cause you are betting on fear

+Example:
+underlying stock = 100
+ATM call strike = 100
+Time to expiry = 5 days
+IV = 20%
+Option price = let's say 2
+delta = 0.5 ATM
+gamma = 0.1
+vega = 0.05

+delta = 0.5 + (0.1 x 2) => 0.7
+So, its more like owning 70 shares of stock instead of 50.
+That's gamma , the position just got more directional ..